-Karen was in over 180 episodes of “Little House on the Prairie,” as it ran from 1974-1983.
-In many episodes, her character is supporting Laura’s adventures, and Ma is the glue that holds the family together.
+Karen was in over 180 episodes of “Little House on the Prairie” as it ran from 1974-1983.
+In many episodes, her character supports Laura’s adventures, and Ma is the glue that holds the family together.
 However, sometimes her character has shining moments.
-In one interview, she talks about her favorite episode. “‘A Matter of Faith’ was written for me so that I could show off a greater range.
+In one interview, she talks about her favorite episode: “‘A Matter of Faith’ was written for me so that I could show off a greater range.
 I think Mike was hoping that I could be nominated for and win an Emmy….
 It has been gratifying that so many people remember it and love it so much.”

 After the Prairie

-After “Little House on the Prairie” ended, Karen Grassle not only returned to the theatre work that she loved but also continued to guest star in TV shows and movies.
+After “Little House on the Prairie” ended, Karen Grassle returned to the theatre work that she loved and guest-starred in TV shows and movies.
 One of her proudest accomplishments was co-writing the screenplay of and acting in the 1978 TV movie “Battered” as it allowed her to explore a difficult subject matter and express her creativity.

 Karen also appeared in several feature films, including “Wyatt Earp” in 1994 and “My Greatest Teacher” in 2012.
 In this clip, her character has a scene with Wyatt Earp played by Kevin Costner.